rails/rails/guides/source/api_app.md

 If your front-end server supports accelerated file sending, `Rack::Sendfile` will offload the actual file sending work to the front-end server.
+This enables Rails to finish request handling and free resources earlier.

 You can configure the name of the header that your front-end server uses for this purpose using [`config.action_dispatch.x_sendfile_header`][] in the appropriate